-On October 25, the Foreign Policy program at Brookings will host a keynote conversation with Fiona Hill, Robert Bosch senior fellow at the Center on the United States and Europe at Brookings, moderated by Senior Fellow and Director of Research for Foreign Policy Michael O’Hanlon.
-Edward Luce, U.S. national editor and columnist at the Financial Times, will then moderate an expert panel discussion on the themes of the book.
+On October 25, the Foreign Policy program at Brookings hosted a keynote conversation with Fiona Hill, Robert Bosch senior fellow at the Center on the United States and Europe at Brookings, moderated by Senior Fellow and Director of Research for Foreign Policy Michael O’Hanlon.
+Edward Luce, U.S. national editor and columnist at the Financial Times, moderated an expert panel discussion on the themes of the book.

-Viewers can submit questions for speakers by emailing firstname.lastname@example.org or joining the conversation on Twitter using #ThereIsNothingforYouHere.
+Viewers submitted questions for speakers by emailing email@example.com or on Twitter using #ThereIsNothingforYouHere.

 This event is part of the Brookings – Robert Bosch Foundation Transatlantic Initiative, which aims to build up and expand resilient networks and trans-Atlantic activities to analyze and work on issues concerning trans-Atlantic relations and social cohesion in Europe and the United States.

 Senior Scholar and Dwight D. Eisenhower Professor of Economics and International Affairs, Emeritus - Woodrow Wilson School of Public and International Affairs, Princeton University